Axo-xD/husky-gps-service/README.md

 ```

 ## read_file
-A ROS pack that contains code for extracting the data saved by 'gps_user_service' and return a list of tuples with gps coordinates.
+A ROS pack that contains code for extracting the data saved by `gps_user_service` and return a list of tuples with gps coordinates.